ymasory/scallect/README.md

 This is a work in progress.
 Don't take these benchmarks seriously.

+Note: this is on hold for a few weeks until Scala 2.10 final is out.
+I need macros to have a relatively DRY code base without skewing the test results.

 ## run ##
 Use the provided sbt script or bad things will happen.